maxrosenb/docs.sheetjs.com/docz/docs/03-demos/46-charting.md

   onRowsChange={updateRows}
 />
 ```
-In the `ReactDataGrid`, `updateRows` is used to update the state if the user changes any of the values in the editable columns, also recalculating profit based on the updated values.
+In the `ReactDataGrid`, the `updateRows` function is used to update the state if the user changes any of the values in the editable columns, also recalculating profit based on the updated values.

 ```js
 const updateRows = (rows: Row[]) => {